 What Type of Roof Vent Is Right for You?

-Modern residential and commercial roofing systems are designed to resist common problems like prolonged exposure to ultraviolet (UV) rays, torrential rains and even increased humidity.
+Modern residential systems are designed to resist common problems like prolonged exposure to ultraviolet (UV) rays, torrential rains and even increased humidity.
 These problems are unlikely to cause major issues immediately if they hit the exterior part of your roof.
 The interior part of your roof, however, does not have the same strengths and resistances.

 If you recall from your early science lessons, warm air always rises.
 When it comes to roofing, this means the warm air ends up in your attic.
 The problem is that warm air is almost always humid, which then condenses into moisture as it comes into contact with your roof.
 This moisture can be especially problematic if left unchecked.
 Here are a few ways you can combat these issues caused by warm, humid air.